Singapore ups the ante in cyber security fight

 Noboru Nakatani, executive director of Interpol’s Global Complex for Innovation, said then that Singapore was likely to remain a prime target for cyber attacks.

-Boeing Co (BA.N) said last October it was opening a cyber-security centre in Singapore, its first such facility outside the United States, to tackle the “current and evolving cyber security challenges” in the region.
+Boeing Co said last October it was opening a cyber-security centre in Singapore, its first such facility outside the United States, to tackle the “current and evolving cyber security challenges” in the region.
+(Reporting by Rujun Shen; Editing by Jeremy Laurence)